BCH-RC/DiVenn/README.md

 ## Browser requirements
 All modern browsers, such as Safari, Google Chrome, and IE are supported.
-The recommended web browser to use is [Chrome](https://www.google.com/chrome/).
+The recommended web browser is [Chrome](https://www.google.com/chrome/).

 ## Introduction of DiVenn Interface
 ### 1. Input Data

 DiVenn currently accepts two types of input data (see Figure 2): 1) Two-column tab separated custom data.
-For example, gene ID and corresponding pathway data, transcription factors and their regulated downstream genes, microRNAs and corresponding target genes, and so forth.
+For example, gene ID and corresponding pathway data, transcription factors and their regulated downstream genes, and microRNAs and corresponding target genes.
 2) Gene expression data.
 The first column is gene IDs and the second column is gene regulation value.
-The gene regulation value should be obtained from differentially expressed genes.
-Users can select the cut-off value of fold change (default is two-fold change) to define their differentially expressed (DE) genes.
-To simply this gene regulation value, we use “1” to represent up-regulated genes and “2” to represent down-regulated genes.
-If users need to link their genes to KEGG pathway (Kanehisa and Goto, 2000) or GO database, 14 model species are supported in DiVenn.
-Currently, three types of gene IDs : KEGG gene IDs, Uniprot gene IDs (UniProt, 2008) and NCBI gene IDs (Benson, et al., 2018), are accepted for pathway analysis.
-All agriGO (Du, et al., 2010; Tian, et al., 2017) supported IDs are supported for GO analysis by DiVenn ([View Table](image/tutorial/GO_table.md) or download in [Excel](image/tutorial/GO_version.xlsx)).
+The gene regulation value should be obtained from differentially expressed (DE) genes.
+Users can select the cut-off value of fold change (default is two-fold change) to define their DE genes.
+To simplify this gene regulation value, we use “1” to represent up-regulated genes and “2” to represent down-regulated genes.
+If users need to link their genes to the KEGG pathway (Kanehisa and Goto, 2000) or GO database, 14 model species are supported in DiVenn.
+Currently, three types of gene IDs : KEGG, Uniprot (UniProt, 2008) and NCBI (Benson, et al., 2018), are accepted for pathway analysis.
+All agriGO (Du, et al., 2010; Tian, et al., 2017) supported IDs are supported for GO analysis by DiVenn ([View table](image/tutorial/GO_table.md) or download in [Excel](image/tutorial/GO_version.xlsx)).

 Please use the following sample data to test our tool: http://divenn.noble.org/data.html

 ![Visualization Example](./image/tutorial/Figure2.png)

-_**Figure 2** Homepage of DiVenn_
+_**Figure 2** Flow chart of DiVenn_

 ### 2. Visualization
 ![Visualization Example](./image/tutorial/force-directed-graph.PNG)